Top 20 Must Dos in The Coromandel

 6. The Waterworks

 The Waterworks is a completely unique interactive experience that showcases the best of quirky Kiwi ingenuity.
-A must for all fun-loving folks of all ages
+A must for fun-loving folks of all ages.

 7. Ferry from Auckland

 Enjoy the scenic ferry to Coromandel Town with 360 Discovery Cruises direct from Auckland city.
-A pleasant 2 hour journey across the Hauraki Gulf Marine Park.
+A pleasant 2-hour journey across the Hauraki Gulf Marine Park into the stunning Coromandel Harbour.

 8. Take the Homegrown Food Trail